 - Negligence or damage caused by accidents

 The Hyundai bumper-to-bumper warranty is completely transferrable.
-The other warranties included in factory coverage are fully transferable too, except the Hyundai powertrain warranty that is reduced to 5 years/60,000 miles upon transfer.
+The other warranties included in factory coverage are fully transferable too, except the Hyundai powertrain warranty which is reduced to 5 years/60,000 miles upon transfer.

 Hyundai Warranty Service